-Heavy drinking is associated with increased risk of heart attack.
+Heavy drinking is associated with an increased risk of heart attack.
 Moderate drinking may lower the risk of heart attack.
-Moderate drinking is one drink per day for women and two drinks per day for men.
-One drink equals 12 ounces of beer or 4 ounces of wine or 1 ounce of 100-proof spirits.
+Moderate drinking is 1 drink per day for women and 2 drinks per day for men.
+1 drink equals 12 ounces of beer or 4 ounces of wine or 1 ounce of 100-proof spirits.
 In addition, alcohol may interfere with your medications.
 Talk to your doctor about whether or not you should drink alcohol.

-It is very common to experience mood changes, especially within the first few months following your heart attack.
+It is common to have mood changes, especially within the first few months following your heart attack.

 can undermine your recovery and put you at risk for cardiovascular complications and death.
-Feelings of sadness, hopelessness, and loss of interest in your favorite activities that stay with you for at least two weeks should prompt you to call your doctor.
+Feelings of sadness, hopelessness, and loss of interest in your favorite activities that stay with you for at least 2 weeks should prompt a call to your doctor.
 There are several treatment options available, such as medication and/or counseling.